costinet/AURA/README.md

 Additional releases are available from the [Releases](https://github.com/costinet/AURA/releases) folder of the repository.
 Drag and drop the mlbtx file into your matlab workspace to install.
 To view the installed files, uninstall, or manage the installation of the toolbox, go to MATLAB Home->Add-Ons->Manage Add-Ons and find "Switched Mode Power Supply Toolbox" in your list of installed toolboxes.

 ## Documentation
-For an introduction to the toolbox, see the [GettingStarted.mlx](https://github.com/costinet/AURA/blob/master/state%20space%20analysis/doc/GettingStarted.mlx) or the web-based version of the smae file [GettingStarted.md](https://github.com/costinet/AURA/blob/master/GettingStarted.md)
+For an introduction to the toolbox, see the [GettingStarted.mlx](https://github.com/costinet/AURA/blob/master/state%20space%20analysis/doc/GettingStarted.mlx) or the web-based version of the same file [GettingStarted.md](https://github.com/costinet/AURA/blob/master/GettingStarted.md)

+For an example use case, see [SeriesCapBuck.mlx](https://github.com/costinet/AURA/blob/master/state%20space%20analysis/examples/SeriesCapBuck.mlx) or the web-based version of the same file [SeriesCapBuck.md](https://github.com/costinet/AURA/blob/master/state%20space%20analysis/examples/SeriesCapBuck.md)

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=costinet/AURA&project=state%20space%20analysis/Toolbox/AURA.prj&file=state%20space%20analysis/doc/GettingStarted.mlx)